SUFandom/debdroid/README.md

 - Is this distro still just a Debian but just modified?

-Yes, to make sure like VSCode and other packages can work
+Yes sort-of (it needs debdroid-starter to be called 'modified Debian'), to make sure like VSCode and other packages can work

 - Can i add 64 bit ARM packages in this distro?